 Have friends or family close?
-Recruit as much help as possible for your big day.
+Recruit as much help as possible for your wedding.

-There is any number of errands that people can help with, from baking desserts to helping with the shopping and planning to transportation to and from the wedding.
+There are any number of errands that loved ones can help with, from baking desserts to helping with the shopping and planning to transportation to and from the wedding.

 Most of your loved ones would be honored to be a part of your big day.

 Don’t be afraid to reach out!